fmyuan/pflotran-elm-interface/README.md

 (1) hg clone the repository.

-(2) hg update branch to 'default-hc'.
+(2) hg update branch to 'default-thc'.

 (3) if not coupled with CLM, this repository should be a stand-alone PFLOTRAN model (the Source code directory: ./Src/pflotran, and build it by issuing command: make PETSC_DIR=$PETSC_DIR pflotran, where $PETSC_DIR is your PETSC_DIR directory).